builtbykrit/WTAHelpers/README.md

 ## Usage

-Import all of them at once with:
+Import all of the helpers at once with:

 ```objective-c
 #import <WTAHelpers/WTAHelpers.h>